Salem, Massachusetts: Air Station and the National Guard

-Coast Guard Air Station Salem was established on February 15, 1935, when the U.S. Coast Guard opened a new seaplane facility in Salem because there was no space to expand the Gloucester Air Station at Ten Pound Island.
+Coast Guard Air Station Salem was established on February 15, 1935, when the United States Coast Guard opened a new seaplane facility in Salem because there was no space to expand the Gloucester Air Station at Ten Pound Island.
 Coast Guard Air Station Salem was located on Winter Island, an extension of Salem Neck which juts out into Salem Harbor.
 Search and rescue, hunting for derelicts, and medical evacuations were the station's primary areas of responsibility.
 During its first year of operation, Salem crews performed 26 medical evacuations.
 They flew in all kinds of weather, and the radio direction capabilities of the aircraft were of significant value in locating vessels in distress.

 During World War II (1939–1945), air crews from Salem flew neutrality patrols along the coast, and the Air Station roster grew to 37 aircraft.
 Anti-submarine patrols flew regularly.
 In October 1944, Air Station Salem was designated as the first Air-Sea Rescue station on the eastern seaboard.
 The Martin PBM Mariner, a hold-over from the war, became the primary rescue aircraft.
 In the mid-1950s, helicopters came, as did Grumman HU-16 Albatross amphibious flying boats (UFs).

 The air station's missions included search and rescue, law enforcement, counting migratory waterfowl for the U.S. Biological Survey, and assisting icebound islands by delivering provisions.